repository-service-tuf/repository-service-tuf/docs/source/guide/general/usage.rst

         release --> vxyz_metadata
     @enduml

-Releasing the artifact in the content repository doesn't require changes to the existing process.
+Releasing the artifact in the content repository does not require changes to the existing process.

 To manage artifacts in the TUF metadata, use HTTP requests to the RSTUF API.